Taking of Gulltown|

 The most prominent visitor of the tourney was King Aerys II Targaryen, however.
-Aerys hadn't left the Red Keep for many years, ever since his half-year capture during the Defiance of Duskendale, but was inspired to come to the tourney by words from his Master of Whisperers, the eunuch Varys.
+Aerys had not left the Red Keep for many years, ever since his half-year capture during the Defiance of Duskendale in 277 AC, but he was inspired to come to the tourney by words from his master of whisperers, the eunuch Varys.

 The tourney was cause for great celebration, as spring had come to Westeros, or so men thought.
-In addition, all of the White Swords had gathered to welcome their newest member, Ser Jaime Lannister.
+In addition, all of the Kingsguard had gathered to welcome their newest member, Ser Jaime Lannister.
 However, the tourney's ending was less joyful.
-After winning the final tilt, Crown Prince Rhaegar Targaryen was to crown the new Queen of Love and Beauty.
-Instead of crowning his wife, the Dornish Princess Elia Martell, Rhaegar rode past her and crowned Lyanna Stark of Winterfell instead.
+After winning the final tilt, Prince Rhaegar Targaryen was to crown the new queen of love and beauty.
+Instead of crowning his wife, the Dornish princess Elia Martell, Rhaegar rode past her and crowned Lyanna Stark of Winterfell instead.
 Eddard Stark would later recall this moment as "the moment when all smiles died".

 Abduction of Lyanna Stark

-An unknown amount of time later, Lyanna Stark was seemingly abducted by Prince Rhaegar Targaryen.
+At the coming of the new year, Lyanna Stark was abducted by Prince Rhaegar Targaryen near Harrenhal.
 Her brother, Brandon Stark, was on his way to Riverrun to wed Catelyn Tully, when the news reached him.
-Brandon rode at once to King's Landing with his companions, Ethan Glover, who was Brandon's squire, Elbert Arryn, nephew to Lord Jon Arryn and the heir of the Eyrie, Kyle Royce, and Jeffory Mallister.
-Brandon rode for the Red Keep, and outside it's gates, not knowing that Rhaegar was not present, shouted for Prince Rhaegar to come out and die.
-This lead to King Aerys II Targaryen to arrest Brandon and his companions on the charge of plotting the murder on the crown prince, and summoned the fathers of all those who stood accused to court.
+Brandon rode at once to King's Landing with his companions: Ethan Glover, Brandon's squire, Elbert Arryn, nephew to Lord Jon Arryn and the heir of the Eyrie, Kyle Royce, and Jeffory Mallister.
+Brandon rode for the Red Keep, and outside its gates, unaware that Rhaegar was not present, shouted for him to come out and die.
+King Aerys II had them all arrested for plotting the murder of the crown prince, and summoned the fathers of all those who stood accused to court.
 Lord Rickard Stark, who had been on his way south with the wedding party for Brandon's wedding, went to King's Landing with two hundred men.
 None of them returned north.
 In King's Landing, all of those who stood accused were executed, with the sole exception of Ethan Glover.

-Next, Aerys demanded that Lord Jon Arryn send him the heads of Lord Robert Baratheon of Storm's End, Lyanna's betrothed, and Eddard Stark, now the Lord of Winterfell, after the deaths of his father and older brother.
-Robert and Eddard were in the Eyrie, however, and Jon Arryn refused to oblige.
-Instead, he raised his banners in revolt.
+Next, Aerys demanded that Lord Jon Arryn send him the heads of Lord Robert Baratheon of Storm's End, Lyanna's betrothed, and Eddard Stark, now the Lord of Winterfell after the deaths of his father and older brother.
+Robert and Eddard were Jon's wards at the Eyrie, however, and Jon instead raised his banners in revolt.
 This act is seen as the start of the war, which would last "close to a year".

-And so, the fighting of the Rebellion began in the Vale.
+Fighting began in the Vale of Arryn.
 Though Jon Arryn called for all his banners, not all of his bannermen sided with him.
 There were those who sided with the king, chief among them Marq Grafton.
 Grafton called the other loyalists to aid him in barring the rebels from entering the port of Gulltown.
-With the port blocked, Eddard Stark decided to make his own way back to the North by crossing the mountains, all the way to the Fingers, where he would need to find a fisherman to carry him across the Bite.
+With the port blocked, Eddard Stark decided to make his own way back to the north by crossing the Mountains of the Moon to the Fingers, where he would need to find a fisherman to carry him across the Bite.
 Once north, Eddard could call his banners.

-Gulltown's defenses eventually fell after an unknown amount of time, with Robert Baratheon slaying Marq Grafton in the Battle of Gulltown.
-Robert then departed for Storm's End to call his banners as well.
+Gulltown's defenses eventually fell after an unknown amount of time, with Robert Baratheon slaying Marq Grafton in the taking of Gulltown.
+Robert sailed to Storm's End to call his own banners as well.

-Just as not all the lords in the Vale had sided with Jon Arryn, not all the lords in the Stormlands sided with Robert Baratheon.
-The first major battle in the Stormlands took place at Summerhall.
-The Battle of Summerhall (1 on the map) actually consists out of three battles, all fought on one day.
-Lords Grandison, Cafferen, and Fell had gathered their hosts and planned to join their hosts at Summerhall and march on Storm's End, but Robert Baratheon had learned of their plans and struck first, attacking each army individually as they arrived.
-Lord Fell died in the battle and Robert's forces captured his son, Silveraxe.
+Just as not all the lords in the Vale had sided with Jon Arryn, not all the lords in the stormlands sided with Robert Baratheon.
+The first major battle in the stormlands took place at Summerhall.
+They were three battles (1 on the map), in truth, all fought on one day.
+Lords Grandison, Cafferen, and Fell had gathered their hosts and planned to join forces at Summerhall.
+From there, they would march on Storm's End.
+However, thanks to an informer, Robert learned of their plans and rode with his knights and squires to Summerhall, where he attacked each host in turn.
+Robert killed Lord Fell in battle.

 Battle of Ashford